Say hello to the prince!

 Origin of the Shih Tzu Dog Breed

 The Shih Tzu is a Tibetan breed.
 He was bred by the Lamas in Tibet.
-There are many ancient Buddhist texts that have references to this little dog.
+Many ancient Buddhist texts have references to this little dog.
 He served as a watchdog for the Buddhist monks.

 Now back in the day…